-With latest mission, China renews space cooperation vow
+China launches 3 astronauts on 6-month space station mission

 China was excluded from the International Space Station largely due to U.S. objections over the Chinese program’s secretive nature and close military ties, prompting it to launch two experimental modules before starting on the permanent station.

 U.S. law requires congressional approval for contact between the American and Chinese space programs, but China is cooperating with space experts from countries including France, Sweden, Russia and Italy.
-Chinese officials say they look forward to hosting astronauts from other countries aboard the space station once it becomes fully functional.
+Chinese officials have said they look forward to hosting astronauts from other countries aboard the space station once it becomes fully functional.

-The Shenzhou-13 spaceship carrying the three astronauts will be launched by a Long March-2F rocket.
-Hours later, it is expected to dock with the Tianhe module, beginning the mission that will continue the work of the initial crew, who conducted two spacewalks and deployed a 10-meter (33-foot) mechanical arm before returning from their 90-day stay in mid-September.

-The new crew has two veterans of space travel.
-Pilot Zhai Zhigang, 55, performed China’s first spacewalk.
-Wang Yaping, 41, and the only woman on the mission, carried out experiments and led a science class in real-time while traveling on one of China’s earlier experimental space stations.
-The third, Ye Guangfu, 41, has undergone training with the European Space Agency and will be traveling into space for the first time.

 China has launched seven crewed missions with a total of 14 astronauts aboard since 2003, when it became only the third country after the former Soviet Union and the United States to put a person in space on its own.
 Two Chinese astronauts have flown twice.